Karuizawa Forest Seasons Villa: A Private Retreat Near Tokyo

 - Don’t forget to show consideration for others to avoid scrambling for seats.

 Large-scale fireworks festivals have paid seating and sell tickets with viewing access from the rooftops of nearby buildings.
-These tickets must be pre-booked, and most events have multi-lingual support as of 2023.
+These tickets must be pre-booked, and most events have multilingual support.

 The Best Way to Enjoy Paid Seating